hanpari/sovereign/source/02/061_mission.md

 Doll smiled gently.

 "What is it now?"
 Gromov barked.
 "Don't be so smug.
 Alright, I get it.
-Pretend you're a well-raised Victorian lady and spare me the dew of subtle robot sarcasm."
+Pretend you're a well-raised Victorian lady and spare me the dew of subtle robot superiority."

 "As you wish, my dearest father."

 "Great!
 Let's continue reading, shall we?"

+SIMONE'S DIARY CONTINUES

 ...

 'I'm a real-life student again.
 The nightmare is over.
 The organization pays my bills.
 It is funny.
 I am an official employee of the non-governmental organization Children of Democracy.
 I don't even know where they have the office here, but they keep sending decent salaries my way.
-I checked the contract, and I am a consultant.
+I checked the contract, and I am their consultant.
 Funny, so funny.

 ...